Tyco-dev/BlogApp/README.md

 Functionality:
   -User authentication (Login/Logout/Registration)
-  -User permissions
+    -As well as social authentication (Facebook/Google) -User permissions
-    -Only staff can add posts.
+    -Only staff can add/edit/delete posts, or delete other users comments.
-    -Registered users can add comments and share posts.
+    -Registered users can add comments and share posts -Custom template tags to display the "Latest Posts" and "Most Commented Post" -Custom template filter to allow markdown syntax in blog posts -Site Map
+  -RSS Feed